 In the case of coal miners, the EBITDA comes from the companies’ own adjustment in which mostly non-core and non-recurring items are excluded during the measurement.

-That said, looking at the chart above, ARLP is again the best coal company compared to Peabody and Arch Resources when it comes to the adjusted EBITDA.
+That said, looking at the chart above, BTU is again the coal company with the highest EBITDA compared to ARCH and ARLP.

 TTM Operating Margin